newbthenewbd/grav-plugin-tinymce-editor/README.md

 ```
 When more customization is desired than the above options allow, you may create a directory called `tinymce-editor` in `/user/data`, and copy a subset of `/user/plugins/tinymce-editor` in there.
 The changes to the contents of that directory will be reflected in the plugin's behavior, and they will not be affected by updates.
 Currently supported subsets are the directories `blueprints`, `css`, `js/tinymce` and `templates`, and their entire contents should, when needed, be copied to `/user/data/tinymce-editor/blueprints`, `/user/data/tinymce-editor/css`, `/user/data/tinymce-editor/js/tinymce` and `/user/data/tinymce-editor/templates`, respectively.
 ## Usage
-**NOTE:** It is recommended to disable the Markdown parser in `/user/config/system.yaml` or under **Configuration** > **System** in the admin plugin to lower the resource usage once this plugin has been installed.
+**NOTE:** It is recommended to disable Markdown processing in `/user/config/system.yaml` or under **Configuration** > **System** > **Content** in the admin plugin to lower the resource usage once this plugin has been installed.

 The plugin itself is ready to be used out of the box, set up with a sensible default configuration.
 It will replace all the Markdown page editor fields in the admin plugin with TinyMCE.
 ## Credits
-Many thanks to everyone involved in the creation of [TinyMCE](https://github.com/tinymce/tinymce), the only FOSS HTML WYSIWYG editor that can actually do just what is expected of it with a little configuration.
-It is located under `/tinymce-editor/js/tinymce`, with all the languages available for it at the time of the latest integration plugin release installed under `/tinymce-editor/js/tinymce/langs`.
+Many thanks to everyone involved in the creation of [TinyMCE](https://github.com/tinymce/tinymce), the only FOSS WYSIWYG HTML editor that can actually do just what is expected of it with a little configuration.

-Huge thanks to the [Grav Slack Chat community](https://getgrav.org/slack) for providing help with Grav whenever possible, and to those involved in the creation of Grav, a CMS with an actually beautiful architecture.
+Huge thanks to the [Grav Chat community](https://getgrav.org/discord) for providing help with Grav whenever possible, and to those involved in the creation of Grav, a CMS with an actually beautiful architecture.

 Thanks to those the plugin was originally made for – my family with their websites – and to those others who may now use it as well.

-Last but not least, ~free tanks~ many thanks to [the very important person hiding behind this noble nickname on GitHub](https://github.com/Buttpants) for ~keeping sanity~ staying understanding while I've been unresponsive ~wasting a huge amount of time~ creating this plugin.
+Last but not least, ~three tanks~ many thanks to [the very important person hiding behind this noble nickname on GitHub](https://github.com/Buttpants) for ~keeping sanity~ staying understanding while I've been unresponsive ~wasting a huge amount of time~ creating this plugin.
 ## To Do
 - [ ] Add more translations to languages.yaml
 - [x] ???